mhbw/springboard/Capstone 1/Springboard Capstone Raw Data Sets/README.md

     sorted_fantasy_value.iloc[230:,]

-FA_60                    -0.103418
+FA_60                    -0.103418<br>

-CA_60                    -0.112889
+CA_60                    -0.112889<br>

-LDCA_60                  -0.153180
+LDCA_60                  -0.153180<br>

-PPOnTFStarts_60          -0.187461
+PPOnTFStarts_60          -0.187461<br>

-Draft_Round              -0.206773
+Draft_Round              -0.206773<br>

-Round_Pick               -0.224886
+Round_Pick               -0.224886<br>

-Overall_Draft_Position   -0.231867
+Overall_Draft_Position   -0.231867<br>

-OnTFStarts_60            -0.604720
+OnTFStarts_60            -0.604720<br>

-   There are two particularly interesting observations here; Corsi (iCF), Fenwick (iFF), and time on ice (metrics with TOI) all coorelate better than values that I'd have guessed would be way more predictive, such as assists or goals, which are actually included in the metric.
+   There are two particularly interesting observations here; Corsi (iCF), Fenwick (iFF), and time on ice (metrics with TOI) all correlate better than values that I'd have guessed would be way more predictive, such as assists or goals, which are actually included in the metric.
 Corsi and Fenwick are called 'possession metrics', indicating the time a player has the puck, but are better understood as the amount of times a player is **shooting** the puck.
-Also interesting is the negative corralation from Draft Position, which I'd have assumed would be similar in value to TOI.
+Also interesting is the negative correlation from Draft Position, which I'd have assumed would be similar in value to TOI.

    Someplace in between is the values against players (GA_60 = Goals against the player over 60 min, SA_60 shots against the player's team, etc) also have a negative correlation.
 While I wouldn't have expected a massive link, negative is a bit surprising.
 My thesis on this (which will go unexplored here because it would be a much different project) is that players work harder if they're doing poorly defensively or playing from behind frequently.

    Finally Draft Position seems very low on correlation which fits with the first draft here, but is perhaps even lower than expected.
 I'd expected the draft metrics to actually have a fairly high correlation but that seems not to be the case.
 In all would have liked to see more values that were perhaps causal instead of simply correlated.
 I did a deeper dive, splitting out data based on points per game and found essentially the same thing.

-   What's interesting to me here is that the values are aproximately the same still (Corsi and Fensick specifically sit at the same ranking), but the strength of correlation has dropped off, as has the value of scoring chances, rebounds and takeaways.
+   What's interesting to me here is that the values are approximately the same still (Corsi and Fenwick specifically sit at the same ranking), but the strength of correlation has dropped off, as has the value of scoring chances, rebounds and takeaways.
 Witness the top values side by side with respective correlation

 | Feature      | Total Points           | Points Per Game  | Points Per Game Rank |
 | ------------- |:-------------:| -----:| -----:|